IntersectMBO/ouroboros-network/ouroboros-consensus/docs/AddingAnEra.md

 * Locate the new tag in the ledger, e.g., `AlonzoEra`.
 This is an empty data type that is used at the type level to indicate the era.
-The ledger should have an instance of the `ShelleyBasedEra` class (the class defined in `Shelley.Spec.Ledger.API`, do not confuse it with the class with the same name in consensus) for this era.
+The ledger should have an instance of the `ShelleyBasedEra` class (the class defined in `Cardano.Ledger.Shelley.API`, do not confuse it with the class with the same name in consensus) for this era.
 This class should provide all the instances consensus integration will rely on.